 We cannot fellowship with a God of absolute perfection without confessing our sins.

-A crucial element to the Christian life is the recognition and acknowledgement of our sin.
+A crucial element to the Christian life is the recognition and acknowledgment of our sin.
 If we do not confess our sin, we walk in darkness.
 We reserve a dark side to our soul.
 Darkness is the absence of life.
 Walking in the light means that we are open to God.
 We are not afraid to expose any aspect of our lives to Him.

-God cannot fellowship with us while we have unconfessed sin in our lives otherwise that would involve God in our sin.
+God cannot fellowship with us while we have unconfessed sin in our lives; otherwise, that would involve God in our sin.
 The person who rides in a getaway car from a bank robbery is just as guilty as the men who robbed the bank.
 God always is true to His integrity and honesty.